iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ut.covid19.exposurenotifications___minted151021/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.ut.covid19.exposurenotifications 1 reviews"/>
 </p>

+> This app is absolutely useless.
+It says it is regularly scanning for exposure, but the only things that seem to be in the log is when I actually open the app.
+I must be the luckiest SOB on the planet to have zero exposure in the time I had this app at my high risk job.
+It is a drain on the battery life.
+Buh bye.<br> :date: __2021-04-03 03:23:25__

+> I understand the need to collect data (and work in the data mining field).
+While creative, and useful, I feel this opens a pandoras box of privacy violations in which I won't participate.
+This came down as part of some other process..
+I noticed only by the red indicator on my status bar..
+I dont appreciate the non consensual invasion in my privacy<br> :date: __2021-03-28 21:47:16__

 > No way to post vaccination status, sure you post covid +, but if can't post vaccine status how good is it?<br> :date: __2021-03-23 19:22:18__

 > Does not work, I work in a hospital and have a patient who is Covid positive.
 I am touching the patient although I am following Covid protocols.
 This program is telling me that I have no exposure.<br> :date: __2021-03-20 01:52:43__